-Fire Emblem: Blazing Sword — full circle, actually.
+Blazing Sword'' — full circle, actually.
 Nils is the not so Spoony Bard in the introductory campaign, then he's replaced by Ninian, his sister.
 But then Ninian kicks the bucket, so Nils replaces her in the final battle.

 Pewee Piranha and Digga Legg from Super Mario Galaxy 2 are suspiciously similar substitutes to Dino Piranha and Megaleg from the original Super Mario Galaxy.
 The former is even found in the same general point in the game as the latter, and defeated in nearly the same way.
 Dino Piranha and Peewee Piranha are also similar to Petey Piranha in Super Mario Sunshine being Piranha Plants acting as the first main boss of the game.
 Also, the Topmen from Galaxy are the same thing as the Bullies from Super Mario 64, both being enemies defeated by being pushed off the edge of the platform.
 They even both have nearly the same boss battles in the Mario Kart series!

 Peach is a substitute for Pauline, the damsel in Donkey Kong, and she's one of the few examples to overshadow her predecessor.
-When they brought back Pauline in the Game Boy version, they had to dye her hair color to brown to distinguish her.
-Some Japanese fans actually consider the DK94 version of Pauline to be a different character from the Pauline in the original 1981 arcade game, since the original Pauline was actually named "Lady" in Japan.
+When they brought back Pauline in Donkey Kong '94, they had to dye her hair color to brown to distinguish her.
+Some Japanese fans mistakenly believe the DK94 version of Pauline to be a different character from the Pauline in the original 1981 arcade game, due to Pauline originally being named Lady in Japan.

 Foreman Spike from Wrecking Crew was Mario's original rival, an irritable tough guy with crazy facial hair and a grudge.
 He was essentially a prototype version of Wario and Waluigi; Mario Kart DS even lampshades this by having Waluigi's default kart, the Gold Mantis, be Spike's steamshovel.